iggredible/vim-mcp/README.md

 2. `vim://state` - Current state of the selected Vim instance
 3. `vim://buffers` - List of all buffers in the selected Vim instance
 4. `vim://tabs` - List of all tabs in the selected Vim instance

+### How It Works

+1. The MCP server starts a Unix socket server at `/tmp/vim-mcp-server.sock`
+2. Each Vim instance connects to the server as a Unix socket client
+3. Vim sends registration and state updates to the server
+4. The server maintains active connections to all Vim instances
+5. Claude Code communicates with the MCP server via Model Context Protocol

 ## Installation